cloudflare/terraform-provider-cloudflare/docs/resources/access_application.md

 - `auto_redirect_to_identity` (Boolean) Option to skip identity provider selection if only one is configured in `allowed_idps`.
 Defaults to `false`.
 - `cors_headers` (Block List) CORS configuration for the Access Application.
 See below for reference structure. (see [below for nested schema](#nestedblock--cors_headers))
 - `custom_deny_message` (String) Option that returns a custom error message when a user is denied access to the application.
-- `custom_deny_url` (String) Option that redirects to a custom URL when a user is denied access to the application.
+- `custom_deny_url` (String) Option that redirects to a custom URL when a user is denied access to the application via identity based rules.
+- `custom_non_identity_deny_url` (String) Option that redirects to a custom URL when a user is denied access to the application via non identity rules.
 - `custom_pages` (Set of String) The custom pages selected for the application.
 - `domain` (String) The primary hostname and path that Access will secure.
 If the app is visible in the App Launcher dashboard, this is the domain that will be displayed.
 - `enable_binding_cookie` (Boolean) Option to provide increased security against compromised authorization tokens and CSRF attacks by requiring an additional "binding" cookie on requests.
 Defaults to `false`.